 I'm Molly White.

 I research and write critically about the cryptocurrency industry and technology more broadly in the Citation Needed newsletter.
-I also run the website Web3 is Going Just Great, where I highlight examples of how cryptocurrencies, web3 projects, and the industry surrounding them are failing to live up to their promises.
+I also run the websites Web3 is Going Just Great, where I highlight examples of how cryptocurrencies, web3 projects, and the industry surrounding them are failing to live up to their promises, and Follow the Crypto, where I track cryptocurrency industry spending in the 2024 election cycle.
+I spend a lot of time thinking about how to make a better, more human-centered web, and am a passionate advocate for free and open access, digital sovereignty, and ethical technology.

 I regularly speak to journalists and do media appearances.
 I also have given talks and guest lectures, and have advised policymakers and regulators in and outside of the United States.

-Before veering into spending so much of my time thinking about cryptocurrency and its implications for the web and society writ large, I was a professional software engineer.
+Before veering into spending so much of my time thinking about cryptocurrency and its implications for the web and society, I was a professional software engineer.

 I have also been an active editor of the English Wikipedia for over fifteen years, where I edit under the username GorillaWarfare.
 I am an administrator and functionary, and previously served three terms on the Arbitration Committee.
 I care deeply about free and open access to high-quality information, and view projects like Wikipedia as critical infrastructure.